aclary100-bit/keithley/Instrument_Examples/Series_2400_Graphical/2450-SMU/Measuring_IV_Characteristics_of_FETs/Load_and_Run_TSP_code_from_Python/README.md

 [comment]: **[Instrument](./directory)**

 * **[TSP Function Defining](./IDVD_meas_Igs.tsp)**
 This TSP file defines some helper functions.
+You only need to load the functions into the 2450 runtime memory once per session.
+If you reboot the 2450, then load it again.

 * **[Python for loading and Using TSP Functions](./run_IDVD_meas_Igs.py)**
 This Python shows how to load a script from a tsp file and then make use of the functions.